Peanut Butter Protein Shake

 - Protein powder.
 I used bourbon vanilla protein powder, but unflavored protein works fine.
 In terms of protein powder types, I successfully tested this shake with casein, brown rice, whey, and pea protein.
 It was the thickest with casein or brown rice, but all worked.

 - Sweetener.
 Optional, and you may find you don’t need it depending on how sweet your protein powder is.
-I added a little maple syrup, but honey or keto maple syrup both work.
+I added a little maple syrup, but honey or keto maple syrup works as well.

 How to make a peanut butter protein shake